A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Introduction

-Personalization of interventions poses several challenges.
-Firstly, the success of interventions is not immediately clear, and an emphasis should be placed on interventions that lead to a sustained improvement in the health state rather than quick wins.
-Secondly, interventions are typically composed of sequences of actions (e.g. multiple support messages or exercises) that should act in harmony.
-To address these challenges, reinforcement learning (see e.g.~\cite{wiering2012reinforcement}) arises as a very natural choice (cf.~\cite{hoogendoorn2017machine}).
+Personalization \cite{fan2006personalization} of interventions poses several challenges.
+Firstly, the success of interventions is not immediately clear, and an emphasis should be placed on interventions that lead to a sustained improvement in the health state rather than quick wins \cite{byng2005using}.
+Secondly, interventions are typically composed of sequences of actions (e.g. multiple support messages or exercises) that should act in harmony \cite{greenberg2009adherence}.
+To address these challenges, reinforcement learning (RL) (see e.g.~\cite{wiering2012reinforcement}) arises as a very natural choice (cf.~\cite{hoogendoorn2017machine}).

-While the reinforcement learning paradigm fits this setting very well, certain properties of reinforcement learning do not.
-The algorithms typically require a substantial learning period before a suitable policy (specifying which intervention action to select in what situation) is found.
-In our setting, we do not have a sufficiently long learning period per user and trying a lot of unsuitable actions can disengage users.
+While the RL paradigm fits this setting very well, certain properties of RL do not.
+The algorithms typically require a substantial learning period before a suitable policy (specifying which intervention action to select in what situation) is found \cite{dulacarnold2019challenges}.
+In health settings in general, we do not have a sufficiently long learning period per user, and trying a lot of unsuitable actions can disengage users \cite{kreyenbuhl2009disengagement}.
 Hence, there is a need to substantially shorten the learning period.
-To establish this we can either: (1) start with an existing model (transfer learning, see e.g.~\cite{taylor2009transfer}) or (2) pool data from multiple users that require similar policies (cf.~\cite{zhu2017group}).
-While both are viable options, the latter one has not been explored for more complex and realistic health settings yet, merely for very simple personalization settings.
+To establish this, we can either: $(1)$ start with an existing model (transfer learning, see e.g.~\cite{taylor2009transfer}) or $(2)$ pool data from multiple users that are similar to learn policies (cf.~\cite{zhu2017group}).
+While both are viable options, the latter one has not been explored for more complex and realistic health settings yet \cite{denHengstEtAlReviewPaper}.

+Several avenues have been explored to shorten the learning period.
+Transfer learning (see e.g.~\cite{taylor2009transfer}) is one of them, where one learns a policy for one user (or across all users) which can be reused (and tailored) to other users.
+Recently, an RL algorithm that learns a policy for clusters of users has been proposed (cf.~\cite{zhu2017group}).
+In experiments, both approaches have shown to be viable to improve the learning speed.